 Home chargers for electric cars: Ultimate guideBack to 'Expert guides'

-If you’re thinking about leasing your first EV, the chances are you’re also considering how best to charge an electric car at home.
-The different types of charging units available and how to install them can seem confusing at first.
+Thinking about leasing your first EV?
+Chances are you’re also considering how best to charge an electric car at home.
+With all the different types of charging units available, and with charging to arrange as well, it can be confusing at first.

-This guide aims to remove the jargon and help you make the right decision about installing electric vehicle chargers and charging an EV at home.
+In this guide, we’ll remove the jargon to help you make the right decision about installing electric vehicle chargers and get you feeling confident about charging an EV at home.

 - What is an electric car home charger?